 At the end of the 2019 season, Noah grabbed a bronze medal on his home superpipe at the Calgary World Cup and added a season-ending World Championship bronze medal to carry some momentum into the off season.

 And, it continued into the start of the 2019-2020 season with a dominant series of events including three consecutive World Cup podiums in New Zealand, Copper Mountain and a win at Secret Garden in China – the future site of the Beijing 2022 Olympic Games.

-And now, the rest of the world is starting to take notice.
+The rest of the world is starting to take notice.